Help and support

-If you're aged 12 or over, you can book your free COVID-19 vaccination now.
+Everyone in New Zealand aged 5 or over can get a free COVID-19 vaccination.
 It does not matter what your visa or citizenship status is.

 You can book on behalf of someone else — or help them with their booking — if you have their permission.

 QR codes are displayed at our Council community facilities for those who wish to continue scanning.

 Download the free COVID Tracer app to your smartphone from the Apple iOS store, or Google Play app store.

 Financial donations are a great way to help others in need.
 You can donate online via bank transfer at:

 Guidance on self-isolating at home can be found on the Ministry of Health website – self-isolating at home.